Learn to listen with video games

 Sound Storm is designed to be used with the iPad3 and onwards and requires iOS 8.1 or later.
 It can also be played on compatible smartphones, but this is not recommended due to the small screen size.

-National Acoustic Laboratories is the research division of Australian Hearing, a leading government provider of services for children and adults with hearing loss.
-For further information about the Sound Storm app, or additional services for children with hearing loss give us a call on 1300 412 512.
+National Acoustic Laboratories is the research division of Hearing Australia.
+For further information about the Sound Storm app, or additional services for children with hearing loss give us a call on 131 797 or contact us.